 A 27-year-old male asked:

-did eye exams and docs said my eyes were in good health...retina in good condition, nerves as well, but floaters remain. will they dissapear?
+Did eye exams and docs said my eyes were in good health...retina in good condition, nerves as well, but floaters remain. will they dissapear?

-1 doctor answer
+1 doctor answer • 2 doctors weighed in

 Ophthalmology 30 years experience

 No: Vitreous floaters are commonly assosciated with normal aging of the eye.
 Infrequently they can be caused by diseases.
 Your MD has given you an evaluation and states your eyes are healthy.
 That's great news.
 Floaters will remain and gradually change over time.
 But any sudden increases in them should alert you to reevaluation.